 - What can your family or loved ones do to help you through this?

-After you have shared this information, allow everyone time to speak and time to process the information.
-Give everyone an opportunity to talk and listen to what they have to say.
-Be respectful, patient, and positive for any positive or negative reactions that will follow.
 This is a difficult conversation that can be overwhelming for some people.
-People might need time to digest and process all the information.
-Remain positive for whatever reaction you face and remind yourself that whatever the outcome, that it doesn’t reflect on yourself as a person.
+People might need time to digest and process all the information before they have a response.
+Remain positive for whatever reaction you face and remind yourself that whatever the outcome, it doesn’t reflect on yourself as a person.
 These are the first steps towards recovery and your path towards sobriety and healthier living.